amir734jj/stream-subscription-api/README.md

 - Make sure you have the .NET Core SDK installed ([Download](https://www.microsoft.com/net/learn/get-started))
 - To view environment variables make sure to install `heroku cli` and then
   - `heroku config --json --app="stream-subscription-api"`

+Aknoledgement:
+- Thanks to [@nabster](https://stackoverflow.com/a/61706419/1834787) for help with last.fm integration